miroi/bagel_manual/source/molecule.rst

 * lanl2dz-ecp

 Note that user-defined ECP basis sets need to contain the keyword "ecp" in the names.
+Refer to `User defined basis sets`_ for more details.

 ========================
 Auxiliary basis sets